 In educational terms then, we will define gimmicks as tricks or devices intended to attract students’ attention in the hope that they will become better behaved or more motivated to work hard.
 To help us decide whether a teaching intervention can be described as a gimmick we can apply Sutherland’s neat description.
 Does the practice ‘tinker with perception’, or does it try to change reality?

-Here are somethings teachers do which are, according to this way of thinking, not gimmicks: asking questions, marking books, reorganising seating plans, setting tests, group work, praising effort rather than outcomes, and using a text book.
+Let’s consider some things teachers do which are, according to this way of thinking, not gimmicks: asking questions, marking books, reorganising seating plans, setting tests, group work, praising effort rather than outcomes, and using a text book.
 I’ve deliberately chosen this list so that it contains things different people might consider good or bad.
 That isn’t the point; whether you like these things or think they’re a mistake, they all engage teachers in the “tedious, hardworking and messy business of actually trying to change reality.”
 We might not agree with the ways they may end up changing reality, but – for better or worse – that is their aim.

-Let’s compare this list with things that are gimmicks: lollypop sticks, motivational posters, reading a book on an iPad rather than in print, Kagan Cooperative Learning, amusing YouTube videos, #PoundlandPedagogy, and Tabletop Shakespeare.
+Let’s compare this list with things that are gimmicks: lollypop sticks, motivational posters, reading a book on an iPad rather than in print, Kagan Cooperative Learning, amusing YouTube videos, fidget spinners, #PoundlandPedagogy, and Tabletop Shakespeare.
 Again, I’m not making a value judgment on any of these, I’m just pointing out that they are all attempts to repackage something that can be done in another way in the attempt to attract attention and ticker with perceptions.
 Lollypop sticks are a way of targeting questions randomly in order to prevent some children from not answering questions.
 You can argue that writing students’ names on sticks makes this process easier, but you can equally argue that it’s just a gimmicky way to ask questions.
 Kagan Cooperative Learning is just a fancy way of packaging group work with some rather overblown claims made about its efficacy.
 There are plenty of ways to use iPads that aren’t simply gimmickry, but when they’re used to make reading seem more interesting, nothing of substance is being changed, just our perceptions.
 Slapping up motivational quotes and posters is the ultimate in perception tinkering.

 So, what’s wrong with gimmicks?
-At root, attempts to tinker with perceptions are as Sutherland pointed out, appealing because they’re so much easier than actually teaching children to master challenging and rich subject content.
+At root, attempts to tinker with perceptions are appealing because they’re so much easier than actually teaching children to master challenging and rich subject content.
 That takes sustained effort and requires excellent behaviour and the expectation that all children are capable of academic success with sufficient support.
 Using gimmicks on the other hand means you can tolerate poor behaviour and lacklustre effort by getting kids to do something they’ll think is fun.
 I outlined the problem with prioritising fun here.
 Essentially, it’s not that students enjoying lessons is a bad thing – of course it isn’t, it’s just that it should be an incidental by-product, rather than the purpose of a lesson.

 Here’s a cautionary tale.
 Some years ago I had a recalcitrant year 9 class to whom I had to teach Romeo and Juliet.
 A sizeable minority in the class were of the opinion that Shakespeare in particular and English lessons in general were a tedious burden which took time away from their preferred pursuits: chatting, putting each other in head locks and being offensive to other students’ mothers.
 In an effort to get them on side I decided to get them to make sock puppets of the characters in the okay and act out modern versions of various key scenes.
 We spent a couple of weeks making puppets and preparing performances.
 I wouldn’t go so far as to say the class behaved well, but they tolerated this approach as it was relatively undemanding and allowed for lots of chatting.
 The puppets and performance they produced were mostly rubbish and after a couple of lessons I was heartily sick of vignettes inspired by Eastenders and Jeremy Kyle.
 But at least they did it.
 Then, we got on with a modicum of reading and attempted some analysis of the key scenes.
 At one point, sitting next to a students who seemed unable to remember even the most basic plot elements of the play, in frustration I reminded him about the puppets he had had a hand in making and prompted him with the question, “So what can you tell me about Benvolio?”
 After some thought he eventually ventured, “Er, wasn’t he made of blue stuff?”